eTutor-plus-plus/jobeinabox/README.md

 This will give you a jobe server running on port 4000, which can then be tested locally and used by Moodle as explained in the section "Using jobeinabox" below.

-## Using the pre-built jobeinabox image on docker hub

-To run the pre-built Docker Hub image, just enter the command:

-    sudo docker run -d -p 4000:80 --name jobe trampgeek/jobeinabox:latest

-This will give you a jobe server running on port 4000, which can then be tested locally and used by Moodle as explained in the section "Using jobeinabox" below.

 ## Setting the number of jobe users

-By default, Jobe will run up to 8 jobs simultaneously.
-This is usually a suitable value for 8-core systems but if you have more cores available you will probably want to raise this number.
-To do so, exec a shell in the container with a command of the form
+By default, Jobe will run up to 16 jobs simultaneously.
+To change the number, exec a shell in the container with a command of the form

     docker exec -it jobe bash

  and then:
- but does not have a mysql server installed so cannot use API-key access.
-For normal use, that's not a problem - API-key access is relevant only to Jobe servers delivering services to multiple client

     apt update; apt install nano
     nano  /var/www/html/jobe/application/config/config.php